Ten critical factors to accurately assess your target's growth potential

 Commercial due diligence

-While financial due diligence delivers critical details about historical trends, it’s important not to overlook an examination of recent business performance, which can yield important insights into projected future earnings.
-To that end, the due diligence process should include a strategic, commercial analysis to understand the qualitative aspects that drive corporate performance.
-Consider these five areas:
+While financial due diligence delivers critical details about historical trends, it’s important not to overlook an examination of recent and forward-looking business performance, which can yield important insights into projected future earnings.
+To that end, the due diligence process should include a strategic, commercial analysis to understand the critical drivers of future business performance, which will increase the value from your investment.

-- Product line strength
+2. Product line strength

-As to the seller’s skill set, verify whether those self-professed attributes are capable of delivering the results that they promise.
+As to the seller’s skill set, verify whether those self-professed attributes are capable of delivering the results they promise.
 If not, you’ll need to determine whether those skills are easily obtained elsewhere — and at what cost.

-- Sales projections
+3. Sales projections

-- Sizing up the competition
+4. Sizing up the competition

 Supply chain due diligence

-- Consider spend concentration
+1. Consider spend concentration

 Look carefully at the spend concentration among suppliers, particularly for highly strategic/critical commodities and categories.
 If there doesn’t appear to be a balance of qualified suppliers in critical categories, this could be pointing to potential risk with supply chain disruptions.